 Aldactone (spironolactone) is an aldosterone receptor antagonist that causes the kidneys to remove water and sodium from the body, with reduced losses of potassium.
 Although spironolactone is used to reduce edema caused by heart, liver or kidney problems, and high blood pressure (hypertension), it is also used for patients with hyperaldosteronism.
 Spironolactone works by blocking the male hormone receptor as an anti-androgen drug and allow your hormone levels to stabilize.

-For the firs couple of months, we prescribe 100 to 200 mg/day of spironolactone with contraceptive pills.
+For the first couple of months, we prescribe 100 to 200 mg/day of spironolactone with contraceptive pills.
 If there is improvement, the dosage of the medicine is tapering.
 The tapering must be gradual because there is a high possibility of getting worse in rebound if you stop it suddenly.

 Side effects and risk of hormone therapy.